Here is why left turns are more dangerous than right turns:

 If you are involved in a collision that causes you injuries, you are entitled to file a claim against the other party and get the rightful compensation for your loss.
 When you do that, make sure you benefit from expert legal representation by contacting us.

-How Dangerous Are Left Turns in Miami?
+How Dangerous Are Left Turns?

 According to the National Highway Traffic Safety Administration, 36% of all accidents occur during a turn or within an intersection.
 Statistics of New York pedestrian and bicyclist crashes show that left turns are twice more fatal than right turns.
-Pedestrians and bicyclists are severely injured by a left-turning vehicle at over three times the rate of pedestrian and bicyclist adversely affected by a right-turning car.
+Pedestrians and bicyclists are severely injured by a left-turning vehicle at over three times the rate of pedestrians and bicyclists adversely affected by a right-turning car.
 Left turns are also dangerous to motorcyclists because their smaller vehicles can go unobserved by a driver.

 Inattention, distraction, blind spots, and even psychology can be blamed for accidents; a driver looking for cars sees merely the absence of cars, not the presence of a motorcycle.

 When turning left, the driver needs to cross completely one lane of traffic after waiting for traffic from both the left and the right.
 This maneuver requires quick and serious decisions.
-The driver must judge the speed and distance of the oncoming vehicles and make sure he/she has enough time to turn.
+The driver must judge the speed and distance of the oncoming vehicles and make sure they have enough time to turn.
 To further complicate this maneuver, it is possible that pedestrians will be crossing the street into which the driver is attempting to turn.